-Continuing on with the employee security awareness thought – the WSJ article discusses other areas.
+Continuing on with the employee security awareness thought: the weakest link – the WSJ article discusses other areas.

 Hackers looking for corporate data are targeting personal email.
 Some employees prefer the ease and features of private email accounts such as Gmail and Yahoo Mail, so they forward some work email to them.
 Not a good idea.
 Many personal email services do not offer the same level of protection against malware and phishing that employees get at their corporate environment.